Marwe/repos_feinstaub/README.md

     # cd submod/
     git checkout master

+You get detached heads every time, if you do not set to follow a specific remote branch, see https://stackoverflow.com/questions/1777854/git-submodules-specify-a-branch-tag/18799234#18799234

+    git branch -u origin/master master

+Don't forget to record the new state of your submodule in your parent repo

+    cd /path/to/your/parent/repo
+    git add path/to/your/submodule
+    git commit -m "Make submodule tracking a branch"

+If you want to update all your submodules following a branch:

+    git submodule update --recursive --remote

 For removal see https://chrisjean.com/git-submodules-adding-using-removing-and-updating/

 > Sticking with the example, we’ll remove the lib/billboard module from